 The mechanism of bloat in dogs is rather complicated.

-Simply put, when volvulus occurs, the esophagus is shut off, preventing the dog to relieve distention by vomiting or belching.
+Simply put, when volvulus occurs, the esophagus is shut off, preventing the dog to relieve stomach distention by vomiting or belching.

 Very often, the spleen becomes entrapped as well, and its blood supply is cut off.